I Love Walking In France

 Chateau in Rocamadour

-Within an hour’s drive from Figeac, you can visit the village of Rocamadour whose ancient buildings cling to the side of the cliff above the River Lot.
+If you have a day or two to spare, you’ll find plenty to do in the area around Figeac.
+Within an hour’s drive (also accessible by bus or train) is the village of Rocamadour whose ancient buildings cling to the side of the cliff above the River Lot.

-Venture north for a further one-hour drive and stop to explore one of six of France’s ‘most beautiful villages’.
-My pick would be Collonges-la-Rouge but you can discover them all here.
+Venture north for a further one-hour drive and stop to explore one of nine of France’s ‘most beautiful villages’.
+My pick would be Collonges-la-Rouge but you can discover them all between Martel and Rocamadour.

 For something completely different, visit the underground lakes and caves, 103 metres below the surface at Gouffre de Padirac.